What does a forensic musicologist do?

 Originality informs both the forensics regarding musical similarity and the legal protectability by copyright.
 A plaintiff must first have a registered copyright to initiate a litigation, and that copyright protects only the original elements in the work.
 Unoriginal elements might be “building blocks,” the basic elements and conventions in music, available to all authors; scales, chords, sequences, cadences, forms, and so forth.
 And unoriginal elements obviously include that which can be observed in prior art, things therefore created by another author before the plaintiff.
 The plaintiff has no claim over such elements.
 Forensically, the defendant author of Song B cannot be assumed to have copied an unoriginal or commonplace element from Song A or likely from anywhere.
 And indeed, that which is commonplace is not “probative of copying,” but instead supports a thesis of independent creation.

-The importance of and the problem with, Arnstein.
+The importance of and the problem with what’s known as Arnstein.”

-I can’t say it enough times, I’m not a lawyer.
-A musicologist needs to have a working familiarity with the law, but remain focused on the music.
+A musicologist is not a music lawyer, but needs to have a working familiarity with the law, while remaining focused on the music.
 So let’s look at a bit of legal precedent from a musicological and forensic standpoint:

 Arnstein is precedent in copyright law.